hseag/evifluor/README.md

 # evifluor

-The eviFluor module is XXXXX which enables full Quality Control on liquid handlers.
+The eviFluor module is  ultra-compact 2-channel fluorometer.
-For more information see https://www.hseag.com/XXXX.
+For more information see https://www.hseag.com/evifluor-duo-factsheet.
 To control the eviFluor module HSE AG provides software interfaces in C or C#.

 ## Measuring procedure in short
 1. Pick up a tip with your liquid handler